-How it is celebrated – Various games, cultural activities and events are held during the winter carnival.
+How it is celebrated – Various games, cultural activities, and events are held during the winter carnival.
 Besides these, a variety of celebrations keep the visitors engrossed.
 Folk songs and dance performances in traditional costumes are highlights of the merrymaking process.
 They are a major part of festive celebrations.
 Snow sports and local delicacies tempt the guests to attend the fiesta again and again.
-Sledging, building snowman etc. are some of the activities which keep the participants energetic.
+Sledding, building snowmen, etc. are some of the activities which keep the participants energetic.

 Konark Dance Festival – creating international brotherhood and cultural amity

 Konark Dance festival makes Odisha one of the best winter destinations in India.
 The fiesta has established its own unique identity.
 Outstanding national and international artists participate in the dance festival.
-They feel privileged to perform Kathak, Odissi, Kuchipudi, Bharatnatyam, Mohiniattam, Manipuri and other folk, classical & tribal dances/music of the country.
+They feel privileged to perform Kathak, Odissi, Kuchipudi, Bharatnatyam, Mohiniattam, Manipuri, and another folk, classical & tribal dances/music of the country.
 The captivating stage of the Natyashala in the Sun Temple, Konark increases the festive spirit.
-Considered as one of the biggest dance festivals held in India, the event gives a golden chance to the novice artists to get recognized at an international scale.
+Considered one of the biggest dance festivals held in India, the event gives a golden chance to novice artists to get recognized on an international scale.

 When it is celebrated – 1st – 5th December